robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 1|{"timestamp": "...", "wind_speed_mph": 44, "power": "ON", "type": "REPORTED"}
 1|{"timestamp": "...", "wind_speed_mph": 68, "power": "ON", "type": "REPORTED"} 1
 ```
 1. This sensor data shows a wind speed of 68 mph.
-When our application sees this record, it should generate a shutdown signal by creating a new TurbineState record, with a desired power state of OFF.
+When our application sees this record, it should generate a shutdown signal by creating a new **TurbineState** record, with a desired power state of OFF.

-If we produce this test data into the reported-state-events topic and then query our digital twin service, we will see that our Kafka Streams application not only processed the reported states of our windmill, but also produced a desired state record where the power is set to OFF.
+If we produce this test data into the **reported-state-events** topic and then query our digital twin service, we will see that our Kafka Streams application not only processed the reported states of our windmill, but also produced a desired state record where the power is set to **OFF**.
 The following code block shows an example request and response to our REST service:
 ```shell
 $ curl localhost:7000/devices/1 | jq '.'